lxstig/7zkpxc/README.md

 **Creating an archive (`a`):**
 1. Generates a 64-character random password.
 2. Saves it as a new entry in your KeePassXC database.
-3. Spawns `7z` in a PTY and pipes the password when prompted.
+3. Spawns the configured 7-Zip binary (`7zz`, `7z`, etc.) in a PTY and pipes the password when prompted.
 4. Zeroes the password from memory.

 **Extracting or listing (`x`, `l`):**
 1. Looks up the password in KeePassXC using a smart fallback chain:
+   - Exact path match (fastest)
-   - Normalized name (`archive.7z.001` → `archive.7z`)
+   - Normalized name for split archives (`archive.7z.001` → `archive.7z`)
-   - Original filename
+   - Global search by filename (handles moved archives)
-   - Base name without extension (last resort for split archives)
-2. Pipes the password to `7z` via PTY.
+2. Pipes the password to 7-Zip via PTY.

+**Renaming or moving (`rename`):**
+1. Looks up the existing KeePassXC entry.
+2. Moves the archive file on disk (`os.Rename`).
+3. Creates a new KeePassXC entry for the new path.
+4. Deletes the old entry.
+5. If step 3 fails, the file move is automatically rolled back.

 ## Credits